aaaceo890/abc_asr/README.md

    pip install espnet
    ```

-   first, and you can use the modules in `model` package.
+   first, and you can use the modules in `abc_asr/model`.

-2. If you want to do full experiments, you need to correctly install espnet and kaldi first.
+2. If you want to do full experiments, you need to correctly install ESPnet and kaldi first.
 See [Installation](https://espnet.github.io/espnet/installation.html).

    Next, run